k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: various monster/object tiles
 - Some roles as giant race were missing chance to start with a gem
 - Fix: better way to handle same race being peaceful towards Infidel
+- Tweak maledictions to take Infidel into account